enormandeau/github_tutorial/files/04_basic_workflow.md

 ### Staging (tracking) files

-We now need to tell git that we want it to include this new file and the changes to the `planets.sh` script in its history.
+We now need to tell Git that we want it to include this new file and the changes to the `planets.sh` script in its history.
 The `git add` command can be used to add all the changes or to add files one by one.
 Here, we will add both files separately.